homepage

 Wijmpje Beukers

 It might call itself an eetcafe, but Wijmpje Beukers is clearly a cut above what that name would imply.
 At this neighbourhood gem in de Pijp, you’ll find an elegant, creative, well-thought-out à la carte menu made up of five starters, five mains and five desserts.
 The evening I dined there, one highlight was the smoked carrot with goat’s yoghurt, fenugreek and pumpkin seeds, which was savoury-sweet, chewy-smooth and full of autumnal flavour.
 Next came perfectly tender bavette with confit red cabbage and a hearty hash brown; and gurnard with new potatoes, samphire, an apple and dill salad and a sauce of smoked eel and lardo.
-On the wine list, I worked my way through a Limoux chardonnay, a Pfalz pinot noir and a Rioja Crianza.
+On the wine list, I worked my way through a Limoux Chardonnay, a Pfalz Spätburgunder and a Rioja Crianza.
 They were generous pours and good examples of their grapes.
 The only downside is that Wijmpje Beukers doesn’t take reservations.
 So at popular times, you can expect to wait a little for your table.
 Don’t despair, though: I’ve heard they’ll mix you a mean espresso martini at the bar.

 A cut above your average carrot!
 Wijmpje Beukers